-In addition to meeting noncombustible material clearances, you must also meet required clearances between fireplace opening and mantel shelf.
+In addition to meeting noncombustible material clearances, you must also meet required clearances between fireplace openings and mantel shelf on each side of the fireplace.
 If you do not meet the clearances listed below, you will need a hood.

-Determining Minimum Mantel Clearances If you meet minimum clearance between mantel shelf and top of fireplace opening, a hood is not required (see Figure 6).
+Determining Minimum Mantel Clearance If you meet minimum clearance between mantel shelf and top of fireplace opening, a hood is not required (see Figure 6).

-Determining Minimum Mantel Clearances When Using a Hood
+Determining Minimum Mantel Clearance When using a Hood

-If minimum clearances in Figure 6, page 11, are not met, you must have a hood.
+If minimum clearances in Figure 6 are not met, you must have a hood.
 When using a hood there are still certain minimum mantel clearances required.
-Follow minimum clearances shown in Figure 7, page 11, when using hood.
+Follow minimum clearances shown in Figure 7 when using hood.

 NOTICE: Surface temperatures of adjacent walls and mantels become hot during operation.
 Walls and mantels above the firebox may become hot to the touch.
-If installed properly, these temperatures meet the requirements of the national product standard.
+If installed properly, these temperatures meet the requirement of the national product standard.
 Follow all minimum clearances shown in this manual.